The Generalized Matrix Separation Problem: Algorithms: Iterative Steps for the Generalized Matrix Separation Problem

-To be precise, Theorem \ref{thm:main} is only a special case of \cite[Theorem 2.7]{CW25} as it requires $H$ itself to satisfy RINP, instead of a slightly weaker assumption.
-However, this is sufficient for our analysis of \eqref{equ:p2}.
+then there exists $\gamma>0$ such that for any optimizer $(\hat \mS, \hat \mL)$ of \eqref{equ:p}, we must have $\hat \mS=\mS_0, \hat \mL=\mL_0$. \end{theorem} To be precise, Theorem \ref{thm:main} is only a special case of \cite[Theorem 2.7]{CW25} as it requires $\mH$ itself to satisfy RINP, instead of a slightly weaker assumption.
+However, this is sufficient for our analysis of the preconditioned method \eqref{equ:p2}.